Revised Partners Work Rights: What You Need to Know

 What are an employer’s obligations when a migrant worker’s visa expires?

-Once a migrant worker’s visa expires, unless they have been granted an interim visa with conditions which allow them to work for their employer, they cannot perform any duties for their employer, and they are generally not permitted to remain in New Zealand.
+Once a migrant worker’s visa expires, unless they have been granted an interim visa with conditions that allow them to work for their employer, they cannot perform any duties for their employer, and they are generally not permitted to remain in New Zealand.

-Employers of migrant workers must not only adhere to their obligations under the Immigration Act 2009 but also to the requirements of Employment Relations Act 2000 and other employment related legislation relevant to employment relationships.
+Employers of migrant workers must not only adhere to their obligations under the Immigration Act 2009 but also to the requirements of the Employment Relations Act 2000 and other employment related legislation relevant to employment relationships.
 If a migrant worker’s visa expires, employers have an obligation to ensure that the worker isn’t completing any duties, as the employer could then be sanctioned for allowing someone to work without a valid visa.
 There are steep penalties for hiring or allowing someone to work who is not entitled to.

 Often in this scenario, the employer’s focus shifts to removing the unlawful employee from the business as quickly as possible.
 However, where an employment agreement is in force, the migrant worker is still an employee.
 This means that while the migrant worker is not allowed to perform duties, they are still afforded all the same rights and protections as any other employee, irrespective of their visa status.

 The employer remains obligated to follow a ‘fair and reasonable’ process and act in good faith.
-In practice this means that an employer cannot simply terminate the migrant worker’s employment without due process simply because the migrant worker no longer holds a visa.
+In practice, this means that an employer cannot simply terminate the migrant worker’s employment without due process simply because the migrant worker no longer holds a visa.
 Doing so will likely result in the migrant having grounds to raise a personal grievance.

 What is the best practice for an employer in this situation?